 New to Practice LM/CNM Base Rate: $5,150

-Covers the first 0-12 births for midwives whose policy starts within 12 months of first Washington State midwifery license date.
+Covers the first 0-12 births for midwives whose policy starts within 12 months of the first license date (whether in Washington or any other State).
 This NTP rate applies to the first year of your policy and, if your first policy was pro-rated (ie. it started after July 1st and was for less than 12 births) also to your second full year.

 Established LM/CNM Base Rate: $6,867